data-spartan/instant-bet-live-feed/README.md

 InstantBet is a nodejs backend app for a real-time sports betting(e.g BWIN), made with Nestjs.

-- instantbet-BE microservice is real-time sports betting data feed hub which is responsible for processing and storing matches, markets, statistics and routing to appropriate microservices.
+- instantbet-BE is real-time sports betting data feed hub which is responsible for processing and storing matches, markets, statistics and routing to appropriate services.

 ### Features Overview:

 - Websockets enables real-time sports betting - **in progress**
-- Kafka enables scalable, failsafe and extremely fast data exchange between services
+- Kafka which enables scalable, failsafe and extremely fast data exchange between services
 - Dead letter queue(Kafka) for extremely sensitive failed data actions(payments, resolving markets ...) - **in progress**
 - Mongodb enables seamless and fast storage of nested JSON betting data such as matches, markets and statistics.
 - RBAC based Authorization and Authentication with rotating refresh token, ES256 token signing algorithm with pub/priv keys and email verification using Postgres DB
-- Redis cache emailToken, refresh tokens for Auth service - **in progress**
+- Redis cache emailToken, refresh tokens for Auth service
 - Placing live bets, complete resolving betting logic and payment service - **in progress**
 - Redis Pub/Sub enables notification to web-socket-live-feed of newly/updated arrived live betting data and emitting to all subscribed clients - **in progress**
 - Notification service consisting of phone and email notifications using Twilio and Nodemailer respectively - **in progress**
 - Winston Logger
-- Slack integration for error notifications - **in progress**
+- Sentry integration - **in progress**

 ### Architecture diagram: